Orca Slicer V2.3.0

 Download For Mac

 Download the DMG for your computer (arm64 for Apple Silicon, x86_64 for Intel) and drag OrcaSlicer.app to the Applications folder.
+See Orca Issues and solutions.

 System Requirements